Tumbling Instructions for Jasper and Agate

 Our Goal: The goal of the medium grit step is to simply smooth the surface of the rocks that you have shaped nicely during the coarse grit step.
 This step usually takes only one week if you have nicely rounded the rocks in coarse grit.

 Inspect: Before you load the barrel, make sure that your rocks are ready for the smoothing (medium grit) step.
-Remove any rocks that have broken edges or open cavities that might hold coarse grit particles.
+Remove any rocks that have broken edges that might scratch other stones or open cavities that might hold coarse grit particles.

 Load the Barrel: Place your cleaned rocks into your cleaned barrel.
-Add two tablespoons of medium (150/220 mesh) grit for each pound of rocks, and add enough water to almost cover them.
-If the level of rocks in your barrel has dropped down below 1/2 full, we suggest adding just enough ceramic media (large is less expensive and will work fine) to bring the barrel level up to between 1/2 and 2/3 full.
+If the level of rocks in your barrel has dropped down below 2/3 full, we suggest adding just enough ceramic media (large is less expensive and will work fine) to bring the barrel level up to between approximately 2/3 full.
+Add two tablespoons of medium (150/220 mesh) grit for each pound of rocks plus media, and add enough water to almost cover them.
 The media will act as a filler and will help the rocks tumble more smoothly in the barrel.
 Run your barrel on the tumbler for one week.

 Rinse and Clean: Rinse and clean your rocks in a plastic colander over a plastic bucket as described above.
 Your rocks should be very nicely shaped, and their surfaces should feel very smooth.